Isobel Steele: Career

 Between 2008 and 2010, Steele appeared in commercials for Park Foods, Iceland, Harveys Furniture and Bernard Matthews Ltd. For BBC Learning in 2013, she played Nicky in Lost.
 Steele appeared in Our Zoo in 2014 as Barbara.
 She also played Chloe in a short film, A Father's Day.
 Steele appeared in episode of The Dumping Ground in series 4 playing Kara.
 In 2016, Steele was cast as Liv Flaherty in Emmerdale, the half-sister of Aaron Dingle (Danny Miller).
 She took a break from the show in 2017 to sit her GCSE exams.
 Steele also began posting original and cover songs on her YouTube channel in 2017.
 In November 2019, Steele released an extended play, Sounds from the Lounge.
 In October 2022, it was announced that Steele had made the decision to leave Emmerdale to focus on her music career.
 She released the single "Out for Breakfast" in April 2023.
+She now makes music under the name "Little Dog Star".